-Whilst it is important to practice ALL sections of the GAMSAT, this step involves putting everything you have learned into practice by attempting practice questions and/or mini-tests, make sure to allocate an appropriate amount of time to practising solely weak areas!
+Whilst it is important to practice ALL sections of the GAMSAT, this step involves putting everything you have learned into practice by attempting practice questions, make sure to also allocate an appropriate amount of time to practising solely weak areas!
 If you find yourself not improving consider doing additional practice beyond the scope of the exam.

 Step 5: Evaluate

-Evaluation is usually in the form of timed mini-mocks.
-You want to replicate the same environment as the exam and assess a number of key performance indicators (KPIs).
-These are key metrics to assess your progress over time and they must be asessed regularly, they include:
+Evaluation is usually in the form of timed practice tests.
+You want to replicate the same conditions as the exam and assess a number of key performance indicators (KPIs).
+These are key metrics to assess your progress over time and they must be compared to the previous practice test. they include:

 The study plan is continuous, the results from step 5 are used to recognise (Step 1) new strengths and weakness and allows you re-prioritise accordingly.
 The idea is that as you go through step 1 to step 5 you refine the topics/concepts you need to focus on for the GAMSAT.
 This will effectively ensure you are working smart throughout.